zanyshh/zanyshh/README.md

 <tr>
 <td>

-- 🎓 Aspiring software developer and AI enthusiast preparing for KEAM and JEE.
+- 🐻‍❄️ Hi im Aspiring software developer and AI enthusiast.
-- 🌱 Learning new technologies and improving problem-solving skills.
+- 👁️ Learning new technologies and improving problem-solving skills.
-- 🔭 Interested in studying and working abroad in the field of software development.
+- 🤍 Interested in studying and working abroad in the field of software development.
-- 💬 Spanish and English speaker.
+- 💬 Proficient English speaker.
-- 🛠️ Proficient in C++, Java, Python, HTML, CSS, JavaScript.
+- ☁️ Proficient in C++, Java, Python, HTML, CSS, JavaScript.
-- 🤖 Enthusiastic about AI and machine learning.
+- 📖 Enthusiastic about AI and machine learning.
-- 🎮 Passionate about open source and contributing to the developer community.
+- ❔ extemely passionate about FOSS and open source software.
+- ☠️ SOftware of choice is linux as i do not get the same feedom on windows.

 </td>
 <td>